 With the originals gone and Mikael in pursuit, having killed many vampires and also killed the werewolf queen who was in power at the time, the city of New Orleans was likely thrown into chaos.

-With the original family gone and centuries of animosity between vampires and witches, it’s probably pretty likely that (lacking the protection of the originals) the vampires of New Orleans were driven out of the territory in large part.
-Since the Mikaelsons don’t seem to pay much attention to creating a formal power structure for the people they sire and many vampires were killed by Mikael (cutting apart one of the few ways of organization vampires do have, namely the relationship between sires and sired), the vampires probably weren’t organised enough to fight back against the organized covens.
+With the original family gone and centuries of animosity between vampires and witches, it’s pretty likely that, lacking the protection of the originals, the vampires of New Orleans were driven out of their territory.
+Since the Mikaelsons don’t seem to pay much attention to creating a formal power structure for the people they sire and many vampires were killed by Mikael (cutting apart one of the few ways of organization vampires do have: the relationship between sires and sired), the vampires probably weren’t organised enough to fight back against the organized covens.
 Who could have picked them off one by one or in small groups.

 I think it’s also quite likely that Marcel took this opportunity to rally the remaining younger vampires to his cause.
-The originals had been in New Orleans since the early 1700s, so they had likely sired much older vampires than Marcel before he was even born.
+The originals had been in New Orleans since the early 1700s, so they had likely sired much older vampires than Marcel.
 I doubt these vampires would ever cowtow to a fledgling like Marcel.
 The younger vampires on the other hand, I could see that happening.
 The exodus of the originals happens.
 Mikael has killed their sires, witches hunt and butcher any vampires they can find.
 They’re all in panic and then Marcel shows up, a famous individual with a known association with the powerful original family, promising to unite them and fight back against the witches.
-I could see lesser vampires falling in line behind him, searching for a feeling of safety and community.
+Some nice speechifying by Marcel ala Brotherhood of the Damned and I could see lesser vampires falling in line behind him.
+Searching for a feeling of safety and community is a characteristic both humans and vampires share, after all.
 Members of the Brotherhood of the Damned who’d come to New Orleans would have been especially likely to join and potentially even to promote Marcel.
 Quickly causing a snowball effect.

-So in short, I think older vampires were killed by Mikael, driven out or fled while Marcel took control of the remaining younger vampires (the beginnings of his army) among them people like Joe (whom he’d turned while in the brotherhood of the damned) with whom he had close personal ties (probably the beginnings of his inner circle).
-I think he retreated them all to the French quarter and dug in there, potentially using the threat of an organised vampire attack on the local covens of witches (maybe in guerilla attacks which pick off individual witches and leave them no time to respond with spells), along with maybe some of his congeniality and connections, to talk the local witches into a temporary, uneasy peace.
+To sum it up: older vampires were killed by Mikael, driven out or fled while Marcel took control of the remaining younger vampires (the beginnings of his army).
+Among them people like Joe (whom he’d turned while in the Brotherhood of the Damned) with whom he had close personal ties who formed the beginnings of his inner circle.
+I think he retreated them all to the French quarter and dug in there.
+Maybe using guerilla attacks to pick off individual witches and giving them no time to use their magic.
+Potentially using the threat of an organised vampire attack on the local covens along with maybe some of his renowned congeniality and connections to talk the local witches into a temporary, uneasy peace.

-Now, as for the werewolves, we don’t know much about how they fit into the politics of New Orleans since in the present they are relegated to the Bayou, however I think I can figure out some things that likely happened to cause this.
+Now, as for the werewolves… since in the present they are relegated to the Bayou we don’t know much about how they fit into the politics of New Orleans.
+However I think I can figure out some things that likely happened to cause this.